Table of Contents

 Data and analytics

-ShipBob’s free analytics tool gives you the data needed to run a successful jewelry businesses online by offering full visibility into the entire fulfillment process.
-Get real-time data on fulfillment performance, transit times, shipping costs, inventory forecasting, and much more.
+ShipBob’s free analytics tool gives you the data needed to run a successful jewelry business online by offering full visibility into the entire fulfillment process.
+Get real-time data on fulfillment performance, transit times, shipping costs, inventory forecasting, inventory distribution (as seen above) and much more.

 “At my previous 3PL, everything was done on spreadsheets and it was very difficult to get the fulfillment data I needed.
 Now, we’re working with a tech-enabled 3PL that seamlessly provides data to help us make business decisions.
 ShipBob’s analytics tool is a game-changer and it’s helped me grow my business tremendously.”